telerik/kendo-themes/packages/material/docs/index.md

 > Due to recent changes in rendering, the Kendo UI Material theme package now requires a kendo-angular-inputs@^4.0.0 version.
 For more information, refer to [issue #2018](https://github.com/telerik/kendo-angular/issues/2018) on GitHub.
 {% endplatform_content %}

-1. Download and install the package of the Material theme.
+1. Download and install the Kendo UI Material theme package.

     ```sh
     npm install --save @progress/kendo-theme-material
     ```

-1. Import the CSS file from the package.

-    ```sh
-      import '@progress/kendo-theme-material/dist/all.css';
-    ```

-1. Include the Material theme in your application according to the instructions in the article on [styling]({% slug themesandstyles %}).
+1. For the next steps that include alternative approaches for theme installation, refer to the instructions in the [article on styling in Kendo UI]({% slug themesandstyles %}).

 ## Dependencies